naveensanjula975/VocalGuard/WAV2VEC2_INTEGRATION.md

 # Wav2Vec2 Integration Summary

 ## Overview
 This document summarizes the integration of Wav2Vec2, a powerful pre-trained audio model, as a feature extractor for VocalGuard's deepfake detection system.
+The latest implementation uses the Wav2Vec2-XLSR model with safetensors for direct classification of deepfake audio.

 ## Components Updated